1npo/frigate/docs/rulebook.md

 Each hand begins with the rolling phase:

-1. Select N dice from your collection for this hand, where N is the current hand size, and place them in the tray
+1. Select N dice from your collection for this hand, where N is the current hand size, and place them in the tray (if you don't already have any dice in the tray)
 2. Roll all the dice in the tray to determine your hand
-3. Move any dice you want to keep into the queue
+3. Move any dice you want to keep into the dice queue
 4. Re-roll any dice you leave in the tray
 5. Repeat steps 2-3 until no re-rolls remain, or all the dice are queued to play
+6. Add any perks to the perk queue
-6. Select an available scoring box to play your hand in
+7. Select an available scoring box to play your hand in
-7. Play your hand
+8. Play your hand
-8. Go to the scoring phase
+9. Go to the scoring phase

-Perks can be sold, and active perks can be triggered, at any time during the rolling phase.
+Perks can be sold, and active perks can be used, at any time during the rolling phase.

 You must enter a hand into a scoring box on your scorecard every round.
 The scorng box in each category can only be filled in once per round (unless modified by a perk).